-• Ensure that all ALIF units are fully updated to the latest firmware version.
+• Ensure that all ALIF units are fully updated to the latest firmware version (at least v2.1).

 APPENDIX D - Troubleshooting

 Problem: The video image of the ALIF receiver shows horizontal lines across the screen.

 This issue is known as Blinding because the resulting video image looks as though you're viewing it through a venetian blind.